irfnykcr/nowplaying/README.md

 ## Overview
 Now Playing is a project that displays the currently playing song from your Spotify.
+This project is made mostly for testing and learning.

 ## Installation
 1. Clone the repository: